 09 of 10

-Sometimes referred to as a "poor man's ribeye," the chuck eye steak is the very first or maybe first two steaks cut from the beef chuck primal cut, right where it joins the rib primal.
+Sometimes referred to as a "poor man's ribeye," chuck eye steaks are the very first or maybe first two steaks cut from the beef chuck primal cut, right where it joins the rib primal.
 Since the precise location of the division is arbitrary, the first chuck eye steak is basically a ribeye.
 But because it came from the chuck rather than the rib, they can't call it a ribeye, which means they can't charge as much for it.
 Maybe they should call it the "smart person's ribeye" instead.

 10 of 10